AngelVzla99/backend-e-comerce-spring/README.md

 Basic backend for an e-commerce made in spring boot using a SQL database.

 # Technology
-* JPA and Hibernate - ORM to mapped SQL model
+* JPA and Hibernate - ORM to map the SQL model
 * Flyway - To handle migrations in the database
 * JWT - user authentication and authorization